-CASAs are Court Appointed Special Advocates who are trained volunteers that are appointed by the Marion County Juvenile Court to represent the best interest of a child in court.
+CASAs are Court Appointed Special Advocates who are trained volunteers that are appointed by the Indianapolis Juvenile Court to represent the best interest of a child in court.
 The CASA volunteer provides the court with carefully researched, factual information about the child to help the judge make an informed decision as to what is in each child’s best interest.
 CASA volunteers help ensure that each child is placed in a safe, permanent home as soon as possible and that children in foster care do not fall through the cracks of an overburdened system.

 CASA Volunteer Requirements:

 - Must be at least 21 years old and a high school graduate